Introduction - Florida Facts

 - In terms of the size of Florida, it ranks 22nd largest out of the 50 states but it is the 2nd largest state east of the Mississippi.

-- Florida ranks 4th in most populous states in the United States, behind New York by only about 100,000 people (source 2013 United States Census Bureau estimate).
+- Florida ranks 3rd in most populous U.S. states (source 2023 United States Census Bureau estimate).

 - The state flower of Florida is the Orange Blossom.